What if I Can't Afford an Appeal? FAQs

 In Forma Pauperis Forms Packet

-How do I prove that I am entitled to in forma pauperis relief?
+How do I prove that I am entitled to a fee waiver ("in forma pauperis" relief)?

 To proceed in forma pauperis on appeal, a party must establish with the district court that (a) he or she is indigent and (b) the appeal is not frivolous.
 To prove that a person is indigent, the district court will require proof that the person meets one of these conditions: 1) receiving public assistance, 2) represented by legal aid or a volunteer attorney program based on low income, or 3) does not have annual income in excess of 125% of the federal poverty guidelines (Minn.
 Stat. § 563.01, subd.
 3).
 The federal poverty guidelines are based on total annual income and household size (number of people living together).
 The district court administrator's office usually has a chart showing the maximum income for a family of a specified size or may refer callers to the local public defender's office.
 The district court will usually require that the person seeking to proceed in forma pauperis on appeal fill out a "supplemental affidavit."
 The district court administrator has forms to be used when applying for in forma pauperis relief related to an appeal.

-How do I request in forma pauperis relief?
+How do I request a fee waiver ("in forma pauperis" relief)?

 In civil cases, the procedure for seeking in forma pauperis relief for appeal purposes is set out in Minn.
 R. Civ.
 App.
 P. 109.02.
 A motion to proceed in forma pauperis on appeal must be made to the district court judge or agency that issued the decision from which the appeal is taken.
 The motion must be made at or before the time you file the appeal.
 You must seek in forma pauperis status from the same judge who issued the decision you are appealing.

-The motion must include (a) an affidavit showing the party's inability to pay and (b) a copy of the party's Form 133 statement of the case showing the issues that will be raised on appeal.
+The motion must include (a) an affidavit showing the party's inability to pay and (b) a copy of the party's Statement of the Case form showing the issues that will be raised on appeal.
 The district court administrator has forms to be used when applying for supplemental in forma pauperis relief related to an appeal.
 Be sure to include a copy of the motion that was filed with the district court or agency with your appeal papers when you file the appeal with the Clerk of the Appellate Courts.
 The court of appeals will not rule on your motion, but needs to know that you have made that motion in the district court or agency.

 In a civil case, a finding that the appealing party is indigent is not enough to allow in forma pauperis relief.
 The district court or agency must also find that the appeal is not frivolous.
 You do not have to prove that you will win on appeal, but your statement of the case must set out issues that will convince the district court, or the agency that handed down the decision, that the appeal has a sound basis and is not frivolous.